Joseph Maxwell: Training, February 1915 to Western Front, May 1917

 Having received his initial training at Liverpool Camp, Maxwell was allotted to "B" Company of the 18th Battalion as a lance corporal, and embarked for Egypt aboard HMAT Ceramic on 25 May 1915.
 The 18th Battalion trained in Egypt from mid-June until mid-August, before proceeding to Gallipoli, where they landed at Anzac Cove on 22 August.
 The battalion fought its first battle on the same day, staging an attack on the Turkish-held Hill 60.
 The engagement lasted until 29 August, with half of the battalion becoming casualties, and Maxwell briefly assuming the duties of a stretcher bearer.

-Maxwell served at Gallipoli with his unit until 2 December, when he was admitted to 5th Field Ambulance and evacuated from the peninsula suffering from jaundice.
+Maxwell served on Gallipoli with his unit until 2 December, when he was admitted to 5th Field Ambulance and evacuated from the peninsula suffering from jaundice.
 Admitted to 3rd Auxiliary Hospital, Heliopolis, he remained there until 11 December, when he was posted to a convalescent camp at Ras el Tin.
 He rejoined the 18th Battalion on 5 January 1916, which had been evacuated from the Gallipoli Peninsula on 20 December the previous year and posted to Egypt.
 On 4 February, Maxwell was admitted to the Australian Dermatological Hospital, Abbassia with venereal disease.
 He returned to his battalion four days before it embarked for France, and the Western Front on 18 March.

-Arriving in Marseilles, France, Maxwell was admitted to 7th Australian Field Ambulance and then transferred to the 3rd Canadian General Hospital following wounds sustained during battle.
+Arriving in Marseille, France, Maxwell was admitted to 7th Australian Field Ambulance and then transferred to the 3rd Canadian General Hospital following wounds sustained during battle.
 He was moved to the 1st Convalescent Depot on 2 May, and then discharged to Base Details eleven days later.
 He was later found guilty of breaking ranks at the 07:30 parade on the same day and being absent without leave from 08:00 until 13:00 on 24 May; for this transgression, he was reduced to the ranks.
 Rejoining his battalion on 1 June, he took part in the Battle of Pozières and received a promotion to sergeant in October.

 Suffering synovitis to his right knee, Maxwell was hospitalised for two days and posted to a training battalion in England on 28 November 1916.
 He stayed there for five months before embarking for France on 9 May 1917 and rejoining the 18th Battalion five days later.
 Maxwell was only briefly in France before being selected for officer training.
 Shortly after arriving in England, he attended a boisterous party with a group of soldiers.
 The military police raided the party and called the local police for assistance after confronting Maxwell's group.
 Maxwell was fined £20 and sent back to his unit for his actions.